ritwiks9635/Quality_and_Safety_for_LLM_Applications/README.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQThAgLJvknsrJMG7v6hTqCWDiJCe-scQ53bw&usqp=CAU)

+**What is an LLM refusal?**

+Refusals are responses produced by language models when confronted with prompts that are considered to be against the policies set by the model.
+Such refusals are important safety mechanisms, guarding against misuse of the model.

 **What is data leakage in LLM?**
 Description: Data leakage occurs when an LLM accidentally reveals sensitive information, proprietary algorithms, or other confidential details through its responses.